corpetty/TBP_metrics/yours_payout/README.md

 `> jupyter CreateBubblePlot.ipynb ` or `> jupyter notebook` and selecting the correct notebook.

-Instructions for getting started with Plotly can be found [here](https://plot.ly/python/getting-started/)
+Instructions for getting started with Plotly can be found [here](https://plot.ly/python/getting-started/) More info on Jupyter notebooks can be found [here](https://jupyter-notebook-beginner-guide.readthedocs.org/en/latest/)